 This might sound strange, but watching the way people’s mouths move can help you both with comprehension and pronunciation.
-Different languages make different demands on the lips, tongue, and vocal chords, and just watching people’s mouth movements is one of the best ways to start tuning into these differences.
+Different languages make different demands on the lips, tongue, and vocal cords, and just watching people’s mouth movements is one of the best ways to start tuning into these differences.
 In fact, one study showed that infants in bilingual households tend to spend more time focused on speakers’ mouths versus their eyes, differing from infants in monolingual households.
-If you don’t know any native-speakers, TV and movies can serve as a good substitute on this one.
+If you don’t know any native speakers, TV and movies can serve as a good substitute on this one.

 Other useful tools for pronunciation practice include Mimic Method courses, which explain exactly the position that your tongue, teeth, and lips should be in order to properly pronounce tricky words or sounds, or the Forvo app, which you can use for minimal pair training, the practice of training yourself to differentiate between sound nuances that don’t exist in your own language.
-Forvo allows you to download sound files of words you want to be able to tell apart (i.e. sheep and ship or cheap and chip can be tricky for native Spanish-speakers, L and R sounds for Japanese-speakers), and then you can use Anki to create a matching game between sound files and the words they correspond to.
+Forvo allows you to download sound files of words you want to be able to tell apart (i.e. sheep and ship or cheap and chip can be tricky for native Spanish speakers, L and R sounds for Japanese speakers), and then you can use Anki to create a matching game between sound files and the words they correspond to.

 8. Spaced repetition is your friend

 The best way to retain material is to go back over it periodically, even when you feel like you’ve moved so far beyond it that it seems too basic for review.
-It is totally possible to become so fluent in a language that you know medical and legal terminology but can’t remember the word for step-mother!
+It is totally possible to become so fluent in a language that you know medical and legal terminology but can’t remember the word for stepmother!

 9. Flood your brain with natural content

 Although you might not know it, your brain is already a great vocabulary builder.
 When you read or listen to something, your brain is not actually taking every word at face value.
 Instead, it’s constantly analyzing the frequency with which certain words appear together so that it can anticipate what’s coming next and process speech more quickly and effectively.
 Neuroscientists have discovered that different parts of the brain light up depending on whether a word makes sense in context or not.
 So while there shouldn’t be a lot of alarm bells going off if you hear the words ‘coffee’ and ‘cream’ together in a sentence, ‘coffee’ and ‘chromosome’ might make you think you’ve misheard something.
-In language learners, the frequency and accuracy with which those alarm bells go off changes based on proficiency.
+In language learners, the frequency and accuracy with which those alarm bells go off change based on proficiency.
 The better you are at speaking a language, the closer your patterns of alarm look to a native speaker’s.
 And the best way to get good at recognizing which words tend to appear together in your target language?
 Flooding your brain with natural content.
 That means reading books, magazines, advertisements, etc., etc., and watching lots of TV and movies with the subtitles (in your target language) turned on!